tomasplsek/AstroML/README.md

-# Intro_to_ML
+# Introduction to Machine learning
-F5611 Introduction to Machine learning for astronomers in Python (MUNI)
+Collection of notes, notebooks and python scripts for the subject F5611: Introduction to Machine learning for astronomers in Python thaught at the Masaryk University.